-Ripples are a measurement which shows the amount of shares on a post.
-Those first few shares are probably very important in testing as to whether a post goes viral our not.
-Here is the ripples on the Google Authorship Google + share.
+Ripples are a measurement which shows some shares on a post.
+Those first few shares are probably critical in testing as to whether a post goes viral our not.
+Here are the ripples on the Google Authorship Google + share.

 So you can see from this that not only did Mark get a decent number of shares from his little circle followers.
 Those are the ones with a little circle.
 Then he grabbed a couple of those big circle followers like +DustinStout

-Dustin has around 20K followers, so between just the followers of Mark and Dustin they put the message in front of over 80 thousand people, this gives them together a little edge on the little circles.
+Dustin has around 20K fans, so between just the followers of Mark and Dustin they put the message in front of over 80 thousand people, this gives them together with a little edge on the small circles.

-Let’s look at another hot post from 08-25-2013 at about 6:30 EST on a totally different topic.
-There are not links in the below post so it is not passing page rank to any website, but it does show how someone who does not have 10’s of thousands of Google Plus followers how they can still put their message out there.
+Let’s look at another hot post from 08-25-2013 at about 6:30 EST on an entirely different topic.
+There are not links in the below post, so it is not passing page rank to any website, but it does show how someone who does not have 10’s of thousands of Google Plus followers how they can still put their message out there.

 If you look at the specifics of this hot post on Google + and view the ripples like in: